ia6382/bioinformatics-examples/README.md

 # Bioinformatics
-Several Python programs that solve various bioinformatics computational problems found on the [Rosalind](https://rosalind.info/about/).
+Several Python programs that solve various bioinformatics computational problems from the [Rosalind project](https://rosalind.info/about/).
-Repository also contains three mini projects that focus on analysing molecular data to answer specific questions.
+The repository also contains three mini projects that focus on analysing molecular data to answer specific questions.

-Homework for the Introduction to Bioiformatics course at the University of Ljubljana, Faculty of Computer and Information Science.
+Homework for the Introduction to Bioinformatics course at the University of Ljubljana, Faculty of Computer and Information Science.
-The course covered the following main topics: molecular biology, probability models, gene finding, sequence alignment, Markov models, models of evolution, phylogenetic and sequence assembly.
+The course covered the following main topics: molecular biology, probability models, gene finding, sequence alignment, Markov models, models of evolution, phylogenetics and sequence assembly.

 ## Rosalind
-Bellow we list the solved problems and provide links to the Rosalind webpage containing description and dataset.
-File name represents a Rosalind ID of the individual problem.
+Below, we list the solved problems and provide links to the Rosalind webpage containing the description and dataset.
+The file name represents a Rosalind ID of the individual problem.

 * `DNA.py` [Counting DNA Nucleotides](https://rosalind.info/problems/dna/)
 * `RNA.py` [Transcribing DNA into RNA](https://rosalind.info/problems/rna/)